-§ 59.
-Bureau of Liquor Enforcement
+859. Bureau of Liquor Enforcement

 The enforcement division of the State Liquor Commission shall be the Bureau of Liquor Enforcement within the Department of Public Safety, as heretofore created.
-The Commissioner of Public Safety shall appoint as Director of the Bureau of Liquor Enforcement a person experienced in law enforcement or enforcement of liquor laws, who may be removed for cause by the commissioner.
+The commissioner of Public Safety person experienced in law enforcement or enforcement of liquor laws, who may be removed for cause by the commissioner.
 The director, subject to the Personnel Law, may appoint as many inspectors as may be found necessary.
 The inspectors shall be under the direct supervision and control of the director.
-They shall have the same powers and duties throughout the several counties of the State, as sheriffs have in their respective counties, relating to liquor.
-Their power and duties shall include the duty to inquire into the arrest for violations of any of the provisions of this Title, to arrest for violations of Title 17, chapter 69, to arrest for violations of Title 29, section 2182, to arrest for impersonation of or interference with liquor inspectors, and to arrest for disturbances of the peace in the pursuance of their duties relating to liquor under this Title and to serve all processes necessary for and pertaining to enforcement of any of the provisions of this Title.
+They shall have the same powers and duties throughout the several counties of the State as sheriffs have in their respective counties, relating to liquor.
+Their power and duties shall include the duty to inquire into and arrest for violations of any of the provisions of this Title, to arrest for violations of Title 17, phapter 69, to arrest for violations of Title 29, section 2182, to arrest for impersonation of or interference with liquor inspectors, and to arrest for disturbances of the peace in the pursuance of their duties relating to liquor under this Title and to serve all processes necessary for and pertaining to enforcement of any of the provisions of this Title.
 All business and financial records of licensees shall be confidential.